adaptivetracking/AdaptiveTracking/README.md

   3. Configurations of the algorithms: `algorithm1.cfg algorithm2.cfg ...`
 5. Wait until the evaluation is finished, overall results can be seen on console, detailled results are in the result directory

+Example:

-Example: `$ ./BenchmarkApp bobot-results bobot.cfg BT.cfg OF.cfg LC.cfg OF-LC.cfg OF-LC-SW.cfg` (evaluates our tracking variations using the BoBoT dataset)
+* `$ ./BenchmarkApp bobot-results bobot.cfg BT.cfg OF.cfg LC.cfg OF-LC.cfg OF-LC-SW.cfg` (evaluates our tracking variations using the BoBoT dataset - see the [project website](https://adaptivetracking.github.io/) for the configuration files)

 ### PlayerApp